• Home

 Ros Smith

-Ros started learning Tai Chi in 1998 with her teachers Jean and Dave Haines in Wigton, Cumbria and continues to train with them in Yang style Tai Chi.
-Wanting to teach Tai Chi in health care she obtained the Tai Chi and Chi Kung Forum for health teaching certificate in 2004 and in 2009 attended the Tai Chi for Arthritis Instructor/Leaders course.
+Ros began training in Yang style Tai Chi in 1998 with her teachers Jean and Dave Haines in Master Huang Sheng Shyan’s system.
+She gained her Tai Chi and Chi Kung Forum for health teaching certificate in 2004, followed by Tai Chi for Arthritis Instructor training in 2009

 — MY TIMELINE —